balena-io/docs/pages/learn/deploy/offline-updates.md

 ## Configuration and Data Recovery

-Some consideration is required if a fleet's requiring persistent data storage is being used to recover user data while using the offline update process.
-The fleet's can't use the pre-provisioned [named volumes][named-volumes], since these will be wiped during the offline update process.
+Some consideration is required if an application requiring persistent data storage is being used to recover user data while using the offline update process.
+The application can't use the pre-provisioned [named volumes][named-volumes], since these will be wiped during the offline update process.

 If this is the case, mount an external mass storage (USB) device into a privileged data container and share it with other containers (if applicable) via NFS or a similar network storage protocol for the data.
 These external storage devices are not a part of the update process.
 Hence, data on them would be left intact, as long as they are temporarily disconnected during the update process.